antonidag/myblog/content/en/pages/about.md

 # A world full of integrations 🌐

-Hi, I'm Anton, and a warm welcome to my blog about the exciting topic of integrations! 🚀 Hi, I'm Anton, and a warm welcome to my blog about the exciting topic of integrations! 🚀
+Hi, I'm Anton, and a warm welcome to my blog about the exciting topic of integrations! 🚀

 My journey into integrations began with game development.
 I scripted simple games using the game engine [GameMaker](https://gamemaker.io/en), which, in turn, led me to study Game Development at Malmö University.
 However, after realizing that there is much more fun in developing sorting algorithms, databases, and applications, I ended up changing my degree to a BSc in Computer Science instead! 🕹️📚
 My journey into integrations began with game development.
 I scripted simple games using the game engine [GameMaker](https://gamemaker.io/en), which, in turn, led me to study Game Development at Malmö University.
 However, after realizing that there is much more fun in developing sorting algorithms, databases, and applications, I ended up changing my degree to a BSc in Computer Science instead! 🕹️📚